gsiekaniec/LOTUS/inputs_outputs_description/README.md

 None
 ```

-The first line containing a number (here 3) corresponds to the number of time points for the treated sample.
+The first line containing a number (here 3) corresponding to the number of time points for the treated sample.
+In the case where more than two TPs are given the files are compared two by two in temporal order.
+Thus the first TP is compared to the second, then the second is compared to the third and so on.

 :warning: Sometimes it may appear that there is no insertion or deletion in a sample.
 In this case, it is possible to put *None* in the corresponding indel path and no indel graph will be produced for comparison with this TP.

+ - **Reference genome annotation file**

+ The reference genome annotation file is a *gff3* file containing informations about genes presents in the genome.
+In the case of the *hg38* version of the human genome, this file can be found [here](https://ftp.ensembl.org/pub/release-108/gff3/homo_sapiens/) or in the [LOTUS_external_files](https://github.com/gsiekaniec/LOTUS/blob/main/LOTUS_external_files/Homo_sapiens.GRCh38.108.chr.gff3.gz) directory.

+As for the genome fasta file in the *summarise* module, during the first run of the *compare* module, the information from the reference genome annotation file is serialized and saved using [pickle](https://docs.python.org/3/library/pickle.html) (*.pk*, *.pickle*).
+The *.pk* file created can be used later to retrieve information more quickly without parsing the entire gff3 file, e.g. to process another TP or sample. :warning: When using a *.pk* file instead of the original file the *--pickle_gff3* option must be specified.

 ### Outputs

+- **Mutated genes file**

 ---